Dedikurniaw/Final_Project_DE/README.md

 Schedule :

-10.Create DAG with schedule daily basis with task:
+10. Create DAG with schedule daily basis with task:
   a. get data from api
   b. generate dimension
   c. province daily